 The German astronomer Johann Bode introduced this constellation on his Uranographia star atlas of 1801 to commemorate Johannes Gutenberg’s invention of the printing press some 350 years earlier.
 It lay in what is now the northern part of Puppis, between Canis Major and the hind legs of Monoceros.
-The constellation’s brightest star was the present-day 16 Puppis, magnitude 4.4, labelled C by Bode, lying on the lower part of the type case.
+The constellation’s brightest star was the present-day 16 Puppis, magnitude 4.4, labelled with a capital C by Bode, lying on the lower part of the type case.